Daniela Rojas Castro

 With almost 25 years of research experience, she has participated in several international HIV research projects and published numerous scientific publications.
 Her work is driven by a commitment to involving patients and communities affected by HIV in research.
 In her roles at MoiPatient, Coalition PLUS, and AIDES, she has effectively leveraged data to support advocacy efforts, shape public health policies, and develop culturally adapted interventions.

-Secretary – France
+Secretary – Turkey

 kagan.cavusoglu@eatg.org

-Treasurer – Portugal
+Treasurer – Greece

 nikos.dedes@eatg.org

-Vice-Chair – Greece
+Vice-Chair – Switzerland

 david.haerry@eatg.org

-Director – Germany
+Director – Ireland

 ann.piercy@eatg.org